ebtc-protocol/ebtc/README.md

 CDP owners have the freedom to make adjustments to their CDPs at any time by increasing their collateral, withdrawing some collateral, borrowing more debt, or repaying a part or the full outstanding debt.
 Any modification to the CDP triggers a corresponding adjustment to the ICR.

-The BTC tokens are economically geared towards maintaining value of 1 eBTC = 1 BTC, due to the following properties:
+The eBTC Token is designed with economic properties that aim to maintain price parity with BTC.
+These properties include:

 1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued BTC